cran-task-views/ActuarialScience/ActuarialScience.md

 Actuaries are experts in evaluating the likelihood and financial consequences of future events.
 A pivotal part of their work is the modeling of the size and frequency of insurance claims.
 With probability models for the claims process in hand, actuaries can compute insurance premiums, determine the amount a company has to set aside in its actuarial reserve to cope with future events, evaluate the risk the company will not be able to meet its obligations, elaborate optimal investment strategies for its assets, or run simulations to compare business strategies or solve otherwise untractable problems.

 Base R contains a wide array of functions for probabilistic and statistical models used in actuarial mathematics.
 Nevertheless, a number of packages have been developed to extend or ease actuarial computations.
-Due to the intrinsically interdisciplinary nature of actuarial science, this view intersects with `r view("Distributions")`, `r view("Econometrics")`, `r view("ExtremeValue")`, and `r view("Finance")`.
+Due to the intrinsically interdisciplinary nature of actuarial science, this view intersects with other views `r view("Distributions")`, `r view("Econometrics")`, `r view("ExtremeValue")`, and `r view("Finance")`.

 The maintainers gratefully acknowledge the comments and suggestions from Patrice Kiener and Quentin Guibert.
 If you think that some package is missing from the list, please let us know, either via e-mail to the maintainer or by submitting an issue or pull request in the GitHub repository linked above.